Three Things to Be Aware of Before Choosing the cheapest online colleges

 “Price is what you pay.
 Value is what you get.” ~ Warren Buffet

-If you're looking for the cheapest online for under ten thousand dollars per year, an program may be too tempting to pass up.
-However, the bottom dollar isn't the only factor to consider. , reputability, and are also significant things to investigate as you search for the best deal.
-Here are Three things to be aware of before choosing online school programs
+If you’re looking for the cheapest online college education for under ten thousand dollars per year, an affordable online college program may be too tempting to pass up.
+However, the bottom dollar isn’t the only factor to consider.
+Accreditation, reputability, and potential scams are also significant things to investigate as you search for the best deal.
+Here are Three things to be aware of before choosing online school programs.

 Cheapest Online Colleges: Lack of Accreditation